Resistance (Muse song)

-"Resistance" is a song by English alternative rock band Muse, featured as the title track on their fifth studio album The Resistance.
+"Resistance" is a song by English rock band Muse, featured as the title track on their fifth studio album The Resistance.
 Written by vocalist, guitarist and pianist Matthew Bellamy, it was released as the third single from the album, following "Uprising" and "Undisclosed Desires", on 22 February 2010.
 The song makes several references to the novel Nineteen Eighty-Four, by George Orwell.
 The intro of the song is used in the trailer of the last episode of BBC show Silent Witness.
 In February 2010, Muse had uploaded a picture puzzle of "Resistance" artwork on their official Facebook page.
 The puzzle itself has a making of the "Resistance" track (which will be able to see it after solving the puzzle).
-This song was featured in a promo for an episode of Human Target.
+The song was featured in a promo for an episode of Human Target.
 The song was also released as downloadable content for the music video game Guitar Hero: Warriors of Rock.

 Music video

-The music video for "Resistance", which features footage of the band performing live on The Resistance Tour, debuted on 14 January 2010, and was directed by Wayne Isham in Madrid (Palacio de los Deportes, 28-November-2009).
+The music video for "Resistance" was directed by Wayne Isham and debuted on 14 January 2010.
+It features footage of the band's live performance of the song at the Palacio de los Deportes in Madrid, Spain on 28 November 2009 during their The Resistance Tour.